andreashuber69/async-css-angular-example/README.md

 7. `cd async-css-angular-example`
 8. `npm start`
 9. Start your browser and navigate to <http://localhost:4200/> to ensure everything works as expected.
+10. In *angular.json*, add `"extractCss": true`, so that styles are loaded from css files rather than embedded.